 Mix masa harina with salt.
 Sift in baking powder and paprika.
 Mix well.

-For chicken tamales: Beat coconut oil, chicken fat, and bacon grease in mixmaster on high until fluffy.
+For chicken tamales: Beat chicken fat in mixer on high until fluffy.

-For vegetarian tamales: Beat coconut oil or olive oil on high
+For vegetarian tamales: Beat olive oil on high

 Add broth to the dry ingredients, mixing with a spoon, then with your hands until the dry ingredients are moistened.
 Add about a quarter of the masa to the oil and beat well, then add another quarter of the masa, repeating until all masa is incorporated.
 Beat until dough has a fluffy and moist consistency.

 Cover the bowl and refrigerate the masa for an hour or so, then return it to the mixmaster.
 Beat it again, adding more broth if necessary to make a soft dough.